ten tips to hold onto your warm leads

 5. Keep in touch on social media

-Social media is an essential touch point for your warm leads, and it can be done organically or through personalized ads.
-For example, engage with warm leads on their posts and provide useful insights where necessary.
+For example, engage with warm leads on various social media platforms and provide useful insights where necessary.
 Or launch a retargeting ad campaign to stay top of mind on their favorite social platform.
-Their social media accounts can also provide you with great points to leverage in your next meeting.

 James Urie, Senior Partnerships Manager at Close, recommends engaging with leads on LinkedIn to improve your response rate.
 “Connect with leads on LinkedIn — like, and comment on their posts (if they have any), or DM the lead on LinkedIn with a short question.
 Liking and commenting consistently on their posts before you DM them will help warm up that DM message for a higher response rate.”